A time to hibernate & innovate

 The outdoors have been a massive part of my life for many years now.
 With a background in multisport and adventure racing, I have spent a lot of time exploring the incredible terrain we have in our backyard.
 I have fallen in love with the terrain and scenery, and I look forward to sharing this with you.
 While I'm not out on adventures, I work as an auditor for Moore Stephens Markhams, and volunteer in an urban search and rescue team.
 I also worked as a kayak instructor/guide for 5 years training people for the Coast to Coast.
 Over the years I have picked up a wide range of experiences and skills that you wouldn't expect the accountant to have!

 Hands down: The area around Woolshed Creek and Mt Somers is an explorer’s dream.
-There is so much to see and do, we can customize this trip to your preference, also depending on weather conditions.
+There is so much to see and do, we can customise this trip to your preference, allowing for changes in weather conditions.
 The bottom line is, if you want a challenge, it can happen here.
 Or, we can take it steady and enjoy what the Canterbury region has to offer.

 Starting with a scenic drive to the car park, we want to start nice and early to make the most out of our trip.
 There are multiple tracks leading to Woolshed Creek and we’ll have a closer look at the abandoned mining relics found around here.
 The first day is easy going and features a short climb to the first lookout before we descend towards the hut.